-Characters within Expressionist plays were simplified to mythic types, choral effects, theatrical dialogue that was rhapsodic yet clipped, and elevated intensities.
-These attributes would go to become characteristics of later Expressionist plays.
-Additionally, the staging was an important element within these dramas, as directors chose to forgo the illusion of reality to block actors into a two-dimensional space.
-Notable Expressionist playwrights to come from these developments include Tennessee Williams, Arthur Miller, and Samuel Beckett.
+Characters within Expressionist plays were simplified to mythic types, choral effects, theatrical dialogue that was rhapsodic yet clipped and elevated the emotional intensities of the story.
+These attributes became characteristics of later Expressionist plays.
+Additionally, the staging was an important element within these dramas, as directors chose to forgo the illusion of reality and lock actors in a two-dimensional space.
+Notable Expressionist playwrights to emerge from these developments include Tennessee Williams, Arthur Miller, and Samuel Beckett.

 At the beginning of the 20th century, vast shifts in artistic styles and ideas broke out in response to the major changes that occurred within the structure of modern society.
-Due to the urbanization that occurred, as well as the outbreak of World War One, the perspective of individuals had changed which went on to alter their worldview, with artists reflecting the inner turmoil that was being experienced.
+Due to the urbanization that occurred, as well as the outbreak of World War I, the perspective of individuals shifted significantly, with many artists reflecting on the landscape of their inner turmoil.
 Thus, artists tapped into incredibly raw and true emotions in an attempt to portray how the events of the world had affected society.

 Take a look at our Expressionism webstory here!